Category Archives: Healthy Home

 It’s said plants are the lungs and kidneys of the building.
 Research at NASA’s Space Center supports this and has shown that the presence of certain indoor plants actually improves indoor air quality.

-The plants are able to grab and filter common pollutants found indoors and so purify the air.
+The plants are able to grab and filter common pollutants found indoors and therefore purify the air.

 NASA has made a list of the most beneficial plants in order of their effectiveness.